TWO-MAN BOBSLED HEATS 1 AND 2 (OF 4):

 WATCH FULL EVENT REPLAYS: HEATS 1 AND 2

-Gold medal favorites Francesco Friedrich and Thorsten Margis – the defending champions in both the two- and four-man events – are only 0.15 seconds ahead of compatriots Johannes Lochner and Florian Bauer after a surprisingly bumpy Heat 2 cost them 0.36 seconds.
+This time, bobsledding might experience something almost as exceptional: a podium sweep.
+Germany's gold medal favorites Friedrich/Margis – the defending champions in both the two- and four-man events – are only 0.15 seconds ahead of compatriots Johannes Lochner and Florian Bauer.
 Still, both duos are comfortably ahead of third-standing Russian Olympic Committee's Rostislav Gaitiukevich and Aleksey Laptev by more than half a second.
+The ROC team leads Germany's Christoph Hafer and Matthias Sommer by only 0.05 seconds with two heats to go.

 SEE MORE: Meet the 2022 U.S. Bobsled Olympic Team